RicRicci22/Yolov3_person_detection/README.md

 - ciou test -> fine tune yoov4 using paradigm with and without ciou.
 Test on visdrone.
 - anchor box test -> fine tune yolov4 using paradigm with predefined anchors, test on visdrone.
 Then fine tune with custom anchors, test on visdrone.
 The same for sard.
 Test on                        sard and custom.
 Try to plot graph of bounding box choices
 - input resolution vs speed test -> fine tune using different input resolutions for every dataset (512 - 608 - 704 - 800 - 896 - 992).
 Test on dataset.

+AUGMENTATION STRATEGIES
+- gaussian noise -> random value between 0.01 and 0.001.
+Set to true or false
+- blur -> shall be a small value, since there are small objects
+- mosaic -> fuse 4 images in one, by taking pieces of each one
+- flip -> randomly flip image on x, y or both axes
+- rotate -> randomly rotate image by +- 90 degrees.
+Can be useful for people in lying position?